IanBelicina/wheel-works/README.md

 ## Service microservice

-Service Microservice handles the general automobile services.
-The back end keeps track The functionality of  Technician - AutomobileVO - Appointment, which we defined in our models.
+Service Microservice handles appointment services for automobiles.
+The back end consists  Technician - AutomobileVO - Appointment, which we defined in our models.

- - Technician model manages the person in charge providing a service to the reserved automobile that assigned to  specific technician.
-Therefore we can create technician using his first and last name and employee id. and display a list of technicians, or delete.
+ - Technician: this model manages the person in charge providing a service to the reserved automobile that assigned.
+The form enables to create first and last name and employee id.

- - AutomobileVO keeps track sold or unsold cars and enable us to identify customers as VIP or not based on the automobile vin number.
+ - AutomobileVO keeps track sold or unsold cars and enable to identify customers as VIP or not based on the automobile vin number.

- - Appointment: enable to create appointment to service automobile, ability to select technician, and provide reason.
+ - Appointment: creates appointment in-order to  service automobile, the form takes vin#, customer name, reason, technician option selection.

 **INSOMNIA TEST**
   - Technician -  create(POST), list(GET), show(GET) and delete(DELETE).